SkyPressATX/war-framework/README.md

-# Customer Experience API
+# WAR Framework
-This repo holds the build and local development functions for the CX API
+This repo holds the build and local development functions for new projects

 v0.1.0-alpha